 Some areas just aren’t going to be a good fit for data centers.
 Anywhere in the southeast that is frequented by hurricanes for instance is probably not a good thing.

-If you do feel the need to put a data center close to end users in a not so ideal place just make sure to prepare and plan for the worst, as that is something that neither you or your customers can afford to have happen.
+If you do feel the need to put a data center close to end users in a not so ideal place just make sure to prepare and plan for the worst.
+That is something that neither you or your customers can afford to have happen.

 There is no one right answer for where it is best to build a data center.
 It all depends on your business and data needs.